jimmysmits/CloudNotes/Terraform.md

 ```

-#### VARIABLE MAP
+#### Variables type: Map

 Is a Key:Value pair.
-We use the key to access to the value
+We use the key to access to the value.

 ```
 variable "mymap" {